 Unearthed documents reveal that the UK Government were aware of the risks to UK servicemen, their children and future generations, but allowed them to take part in the tests anyway.
 Widow Shirley Denson, 83, said in a Mirror report in 2018 that this was something her husband Eric had believed.
 He had received such a massive dose of radiation to his head in the 1958 flight that it caused crippling headaches so bad that he later killed himself saying he couldn’t stand the pain.

-Two of their four daughters were born with abnormalities as were some grandchildren and great-grandchildren.
+Two of their four daughters were born with abnormalities – as were some of their grandchildren and great-grandchildren.

 The papers show Eric, 24 at the time, had his head alone exposed to 65 years’ worth of normal background radiation – the same as 17,500 dental X-rays – during just six minutes spent flying through the cloud at Christmas Island in the South Pacific.
 As the documents were exposed, Shirley said:

 “It’s absolutely wicked.
 It’s evil.
 To see it in black and white after all these years took my breath away.
 It seems our government used and abused its own men.